 by several trails, the most popular being either the Bull-of-the-Woods or the Williams Lake trails.
 We chose to try the Bull-of-the-Woods trail.
 It's 7.2 miles to the summit, is less steep, and more scenic.
 The Williams Lake trail is much shorter, but also much steeper.
 As you will see, we ended up using both routes.
 But enough talk...lets get to the pictures!

 About 3 miles up the trail, Alan and Andrew look at the map and the GPS.
 The expected snow on the trails made route finding a bit of a challenge.
-From this spot is a great opportunity to photograph scenery.
-There are great views, ones that can be seen on paintings, postcards, or even the hikers' wedding invitations.
 This shot was taken at the famous wooden fence above Bull-of-the-Woods pasture.
 The peak in the background is Gold Hill, another popular hiking destination.

 Jackie contemplates a traverse of Frazer Mountain, a rather easy section of the trail.